fjagwitz/Graylog-Cookbooks/02_Log Collection/windows_audit_policies/README.md

 - The high amount of logs might overwhelm your Log Management System in case you are not prepared

+**What to consider when auditing Applications:**
+- Start linking the Domain Application Audit Policy with specific Systems (preferrably not the entire Domain) and review the Logs before extending the Scope
+- The Policy is configured in *Audit Mode* and is not expected to impact your System's availability.
+Review the Settings after importing the Policy before activating it

 **Links:**
 - Microsoft Security Baselines Introduction: https://learn.microsoft.com/en-us/windows/security/operating-system-security/device-management/windows-security-configuration-framework/windows-security-baselines
 - Microsoft Audit Policy Recommendations: https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/audit-policy-recommendations